 During the record period, SDG&E utilized its DR programs primarily to reduce electricity consumption during peak demand or to respond to system reliability needs.
 SDG&E's portfolio consists of programs that have economic triggers as well as programs with all non-economic triggers.
-Pursuant to D.15-05-005, as discussed above, SDG&E's Capacity Bidding Program ("CBP") and Summer Saver Program ("SSP") demand response programs, are subject to the LCD standard as they have economic triggers and have been bid into the CAISO market during 2019.
+Pursuant to D.15-05-005, as discussed above, SDG&E's Capacity Bidding Program ("CBP") and AC Saver Saver Program demand response programs, are subject to the LCD standard as they have economic triggers and have been bid into the CAISO market during 2021.
 SDG&E has a Reliability Demand Response Resource ("RDRR") that is also bid into the CAISO.
 The Base Interruptible Program ("BIP") will be dispatched by the CAISO only if there is a stage one emergency and prices are at least \$950 Per MWh.
-BIP was not dispatched by the CAISO in 2019 and was triggered only once on September 4, 2019 for testing.
-In the remainder of this section, SDG&E provides information pertaining to both the CBP and SSP programs in SDG&E's DR portfolio and explains how the programs were utilized in 2019.
+BIP was triggered by SDG&E on June 17, 2021 after CAISO issued a warning due to system conditions.
+In the remainder of this section, SDG&E provides information pertaining to both the CBP and AC Saver programs in SDG&E's DR portfolio and explains how the programs were utilized in 2021.